SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 This is called an ‘equitable estoppel’ And it goes like this:

-1. You promise to, say, give me the farm if I don’t go to university and stay on the farm – representation
+1. You promise to, say, give me the farm if I do not go to university and stay on the farm – representation

 2. I do stay on the farm – so I perform my part of the bargain – in good faith – based on your promise